 It's impossible to pick the best quartiers/arrondissements/neighborhoods to visit.
 Depending on what you're trying to see, some will better suit your vibe than others.
 I decided to put them into specific traveler types to get you started.

 Here are the best Paris neighborhoods to visit for each occasion and travel styles summarized for you:

-Best Neighborhoods to visit in Paris:
+Best Neighborhoods to Visit in Paris [by traveler's type]: